jeffmagill/jeffmagill.dev/content/blog/simplified-content-management-with-markdown.md

 ### The Closing tag

 Look, I'm not saying Markdown will change your life or make you a better person or anything.
 But it would be silly to ignore the advantages Markdown offers for content formatting and management.
-Its simplicity, portability, and compatibility with 3rd party platforms, make it an useful tool in various contexts.
-I've written a little more about [how I've implemented Markdown](https://magill.dev/post/lets-breakdown-this-website) on my own site.
+Its simplicity, portability, and compatibility with 3rd party platforms, make it an useful tool in a lot of situations.
+I've written a little more about [how I've implemented Markdown](https://magill.dev/post/lets-breakdown-this-website) on my [blog](https://magill.dev/).
 If any of this sounds interesting, maybe it is time to consider using in your own projects.

 ### Related Links